 INTR: ES

+No preference: UK

 The complete ZA feedback received via email:

 “Some research was conducted and it was ascertained that the interest distributed as ‘interest on net equity’ (IoNE) on hybrid instrument is actually profit.
 The distribution is normally sanctioned at a general meeting and in terms of Brazilian commercial law, shareholders of Brazilian entities are entitled to receive a minimum dividend, i.e. it is mandatory for a company to pay a minimum dividend.
 The payments made as IoNE can be seen as part of this minimum mandatory dividend however IoNE distributions can only be made if the company has made a profit.